amikoelvis/alx-airbnb-database/database-adv-script/README.md

 ---

+🔎 **Explanation:** Returns only bookings that have a matching user.
+Unmatched data from either table is excluded.

+---

 ## ✅ 2.
 LEFT JOIN – Properties and Reviews

 **Retrieve all properties and their reviews, including properties that have no reviews.**